hsf-training/hsf-training-ml-webpage/_episodes/05-Model_Training.md

 exercises: 15
 questions:
 - "How does one train machine learning models in Python?"
+- "What machine learning models might be appropriate?"
 objectives:
 - "Train a random forest model."
 - "Train a neural network model."